Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Outperform dynamic benchmark under bounded leverage

 Finally, we present the following theorem. \begin{theorem} (Approximation of optimal control) Following Assumption \ref{as:approx_control}, $\forall\epsilon>0$, there exists $N_h\in\mathbb{N}$, and $\boldsymbol{\theta}\in\mathbb{R}^{N_{\boldsymbol{\theta}}}$ such that the corresponding LFNN model $f(\cdot;\boldsymbol{\theta})$ described in (\ref{LFNN}) satisfies the following:

 \end{theorem} \begin{proof} See Appendix \ref{app:validity_LFNN}. \end{proof}

-Theorem \ref{theorem:approximation_opt_control} shows that given any arbitrarily small distance, there exists a suitable choice of the hyperparameter of the LFNN model (e.g. number of hidden layers and nodes), and a parameter vector $\boldsymbol{\theta}$, such that the corresponding parameterized LFNN function is within this distance of the optimal control function.\footnote{The distance is defined in (\ref{def:dist_func}), i.e. the supremum of the pointwise distance over the extended state space $\mathcal{X}$.} In other words, with a large enough LFNN model (in terms of number of hidden nodes), solving the unconstrained parameterized problem (\ref{prob:unconstrained_LFNN}) approximately solves the original optimization problem (\ref{generic_optimal_problem}) with any required precision. }
+Theorem \ref{theorem:approximation_opt_control} shows that given any arbitrarily small tolerance $\epsilon>0$, there exists a suitable choice of the hyperparameter of the LFNN model (e.g. the number of hidden layers and nodes), and a parameter vector $\boldsymbol{\theta}$, such that the corresponding parameterized LFNN function is within this tolerance of the optimal control function.\footnote{The distance is defined in (\ref{def:dist_func}), i.e. the supremum of the pointwise distance over the extended state space $\mathcal{X}$.} In other words, with a large enough LFNN model (in terms of the number of hidden nodes), solving the unconstrained parameterized problem (\ref{prob:unconstrained_LFNN}) approximately solves the original optimization problem (\ref{generic_optimal_problem}) with any required precision. } { \begin{remark} \textup{(Empirical evidence of approximation) In practice, we find that a small neural network structure with one single hidden layer and only 10 hidden nodes achieves excellent approximation performance.
+In particular, in a numerical experiment with simulated data, we compare the LFNN model with the approximate form of the closed-form solution derived in Section \ref{sec:closed-form}, and find that the LFNN model mimics the closed-form solution very well.
+This provides further empirical evidence that supports Theorem \ref{theorem:approximation_opt_control}.
+Additional details can be found in Appendix \ref{sec:validate_NN}.} \end{remark} }